 Yes, it is possible to complete both degrees while retaining undergraduate status, although most students do require one or two additional semesters following the completion of their BS degree.

-Yes, any CS graduate-level work, 601.4XX or higher, not applied to the BS degree can be used to satisfy the graduate degree with permission of the master’s faculty adviser.
+Yes.
+CS 601.4XX courses or higher that are not applied to the BS degree can be used to satisfy the graduate degree with permission of the master’s faculty adviser.
 If the courses are not CS courses, but are closely related, they could possibly satisfy electives.